chocolatey/docs/input/en-us/central-management/setup/database.md

 > :warning: **WARNING**
 >
-> Unless otherwise noted, please follow these steps in ***exact*** order.
+> Unless otherwise noted, please follow these steps in **exact** order.
 These steps build on each other and need to be completed in order.

 ## Step 1: Complete Prerequisites

 * SQL Server

-> :memo: **NOTE**: While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.
+> :memo: **NOTE** While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.

 CCM will not install or take a dependency on a database engine install as there are different editions that could be installed and multiple packages out there.
 At this time, it is expected that you have this ready.
 This is required before you can continue to other steps.